qaul/qaul.net/README_Android.md

 Android Instructions
 ====================

+This page contains all the instructions on building Qual.net on the Android platform.

 Compatibility
 -------------

-qaul.net was tested on the following devices:
+Qaul.net was tested on the following devices:

 | Device            | 2.3 | 4.x | CM9 |
 | ----------------- | --- | --- | --- |